FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 ## Part A. Plan

+My interactive device is a tool for close color matching of walls and natural objects.
+It can be a frustrating process to go to a store to buy paint only to come back home and realize your color is slightly off.
+When taking a picture of the color of a wall, cameras can slightly distort the shade of a color.
+There is nothing you can do to change the shade even if you realize it is slightly off.
+With this device a user can hold up the device directly to the wall, and make sure the color they see is the actual color of the wall.
+The device will include a camera, LCD screen, and joystick.
+The camera will detect a rough estimate for the RBG value of the color in question.
+The LCD will display this color.
+The joystick will allow the user to finely tune the color to their liking.

 To stage an interaction with your interactive device, think about:

 _Setting:_ In any building: bedroom, kitchen, office space, etc.